FrezsSec/SOC-Automation-Environment-Setup-with-Wazuh-TheHive-and-Shuffle/README.md

 3. **Modify the Webhook**:
-   - Click on the **Change Me** icon and make sure the "find actions" is selected as "Repeat back to me"
+   - Click on the **Change Me** icon and make sure the "find actions" is selected as "Repeat back to me".
    - Remove **Hello World** from the **Call** section.
    - Hit the **+** button and select **Execution Argument**.
    - Then Save it.